 If you have entered

 git push origin master and typed out your username and password, if you refresh your GitHub page, you should see new files added onto GitHub.

 Okay, that’s enough Git for the moment – time to actually build stuff!

 (the simple one with just a search box).

 Inside your project folder, create your index.html file

 -moz-appearanceif you’re using Firefox.

 You should be able to reuse much of your code from before if you started with that project.
 Again, don’t worry about links to nowhere and forms that won’t submit and hard coding the search results (which you’ll have to do of course), just focus on placement and order of items on the page.

 Note: All the classes and id’s and names of elements that you inspect on Google’s home page are nonsensical strings (like

 If you want to show your work (the project) to others, or submit a solution below, you will need to publish your site so that others can access it from the web, rather than just on your local machine.
-The good news is that if you have your project on github (as described above) doing this is incredibly simple.
-There are a couple of options here, both with their own pros and cons.
+The good news is that if you have your project on GitHub (as described above) doing this is incredibly simple.

 There are a couple of ways to go about doing this, but the simplest is this: